 - Your pedagogical approach: what your classroom looked like, your goals, student reactions, successes, drawbacks, etc.

 Context for Reviewers & Beta-Testers

-The following will help provide context for our work and your review/beta-test:
+The following can help provide context for our work:

 - Project abstract (PDF) for NSF1225915 awarded 10/1/2013